-(Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in 12b-2 of the Act).
-Yes o No ☑ and directors of the registrant are not included in the computation.
-However, the registrant has made no determination that such individuals are "affiliates" within the meaning of Rule 405 of the Securities Act of 1933.
+Large accelerated filer ☑ Accelerated filer □ Non-accelerated filer \Box (Do not check if a smaller reporting company Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as s defined in 12b-2 of the Act).
+Yes □ No ☑ amount is based on the closing price of registrant's common stock on the ne New York Stock Exchange on that date.
+Shares of common stock held by computation.
+However, the registrant has made no determination that such